vivek-bala/MDEnsemble/README.md

 MDEnsemble API
 ============

-Provides an easy-to-use interface based on BigJobAsync and provides functional support to execute Molecular Dynamics simulations
+Provides an easy-to-use interface based on BigJobAsync and provides functional support to execute Molecular Dynamics simulations using gromacs

 Requirements